 Geotechnical testing is performed by geotechnical engineers, geotechnical technicians, or engineering geologists to understand the characteristics such as the physical properties that exist underneath a work site.

-An essential part of the planning and constructing building and infrastructure projects (comprising various types of structures as a foundation, roads, bridges, excavation pit, land reclamation, beach nourishment, etc.) is the knowledge of the ground conditions.
+An essential part of the planning and constructing building and infrastructure projects (comprising various types of structures as a foundation, roads, bridges, excavation pit, land reclamation, beach nourishment, etc.) is the knowledge of the subsurface conditions.

-Tests generally fall into 4 categories, test pits, trenching, boring and in-situ testing.
+Tests generally fall into 4 categories, test pits, trenching, boring and in situ testing.

-Test Pits and Geotechnical Testing
+Test Pits

 Trenching

+Borings provide the advantage of assessing field density and letting you observe the actual materials extracted.
 Generally, soil samples from the above tests are taken to a lab where they are evaluated.
+Borings offer you the opportunity to set piezometers to assess groundwater table seasonal fluctuations.

-With a powerful seismic beam, easy to use controls, and climate-controlled cabin, this heavyweight CPT truck can take your site investigation business to the next level.
+For instance, Vertek’s Heavyweight CPT Truck is the most efficient way to collect CPT data.
+With a powerful seismic beam, easy to use controls, and climate-controlled cabin, this Heavyweight CPT Truck can take your site investigation business to the next level.

 General FAQs